Fire and Burning Information

 Fire Management Notice and Property Maintenance Period

-You MUST maintain your property to the requirements of the notice for the entirety of the maintenance period 1 December to 30 April
+All owners and occupiers of land within the Shire of Denmark must comply with the annual Firebreak and Fuel Management Notice.
+You must maintain your property to the requirements of the notice for the entirety of the maintenance period 1 December to 30 April

 There are several good reasons why it's important we all understand and comply with our responsibilities under the Firebreak and Fuel Management Notice: